chef/supermarket/CONTRIBUTING.md

 The basic process:
 * Sign a Chef CLA (see below)
-* Create a git topic branch for your patch and push it to github
+* Create a git topic branch for your patch and push it to GitHub
 * Open a pull request

 The Apache License and Chef Contributor Lincense Agreements